Why Foundational Supplements?

 You might ask, “Why do I even need nutritional supplements?”
 The answer is important because it can make a significant difference for your health and quality-of-life.

 Our approach is different.
 After formulating highly effective supplements for more than 20 years, and helping thousands of our friends dramatically improve their overall health, we have seen what works.
 That's why we recommend starting all supplementation programs with the four foundational supplements.
 We call them "foundational" because they provide basic nutritional building blocks required to stimulate exceptional health.
 In fact, you can significantly improve your health by taking just these supplements.
 After establishing foundational nutrition, then consider adding specific-condition supplement formulas that meet your needs.

-The four categories of Foundational Supplements are: 1) a high-quality multivitamin to provide high levels of the basic nutrients required for health, 2) essential fats that the body needs to perform many critical functions, 3) Vitamin C (with other antioxidants, especially bioflavonoids), which is required to sustain life, and 4) high-RNA superfoods, which supply critically needed nucleic acids (dietary RNA and DNA).
+The four categories of Foundational Supplements are: 1) a high-quality multivitamin to provide high levels of the basic nutrients required for health, 2) Essential fats that the body needs to perform many critical functions, 3) Vitamin C (with other antioxidants, especially bioflavonoids), which is required to sustain life, 4) High-RNA superfoods, which supply critically needed nucleic acids (dietary RNA and DNA).
 There is less awareness among consumers about the benefits of dietary nucleic acids compared to other essential nutrients, but they are highly important for healing and health, 5) Gut Health formulas like Restore, and 6) Hydrogen products like Megahydrate and Active H2.

 FOUNDATIONAL SUPPLEMENTS PROVIDE THE MOST ESSENTIAL NUTRIENTS

 It's not a mystery why foundational supplements are needed.
 Throughout the past 70 years, nutritional scientists have deeply explored fundamental questions about the essential nutrients the body needs to function properly.
 In addition, scientists have learned much about the nutrients the body must acquire from outside sources because it cannot synthesize them.